sjg20/chromite/docs/cli-guidelines.md

 meanings, this can be very surprising for developers, and possibly lead them to do something destructive they didn't intend.

+See the [Chromite CLI Framework](/cli/README.md) document for Chromite-specific APIs.

 [TOC]

 ## Short Options